PiJoules/Polygon/README.md

 * ScoreManager.java

   * This file is used to keep track of the highest scores acheived in the game.
 It saves the highest scores to the phone.

+* HTTPManager.java

+  * This file contains the functions for posting local high scores onto a server that will hold all high scores from each player on each phone.

 * MainMenu.java